Trade and Ships

 Piraeus was a major reason for Athens’ wealth and growth over the years.
 From the docks here, traders bought goods from all over the Mediterranean Sea, from Italy to Egypt and beyond.
 This meant it attracted exotic goods and wealth from all over Europe.

 Ships were very important to the Athenians.
 Once, a general, named Themistocles, asked the Oracle of Delphi how they should protect the city.
 The oracle said they should build ‘wooden walls’.
 This was taken to mean they should build ships to protect the city – and they did!
 Over 200 triremes (ships with three rows of oars) were built.
 It was the power of the Athens navy that gave them such wealth and influence, as it meant that they could bully other cities into sending payment in return for protection.
+Of course, Poseidon, the god of the sea, was particularly worshipped here.

 In fact, the docks were so important that in the 5th century, the Long Walls were built to connect the city of Athens to the docks at Piraeus, and to protect it from invasion.
 These walls stretched on for miles as you can see in the diagram at the top of the page!